 Under normal conditions, the higher centers hold approval until we find a suitable place and time to pee.
 However, if the higher centers are damaged, either due to a stroke or any other reason, this regulatory mechanism does not happen.
 This results in a whole range of bladder problems.
 As a result, depending on the extent of the brain damage, the above problems may manifest even with the filling of small amounts of urine in the bladder.

 Urgency severity scale

 As Figure 2 depicts, researchers view the urgency along a severity scale: Mild, moderate, severe, and urge incontinence.
-However, the urgency is always associated with another two problems: Nocturia and increased daytime frequency.
+However, urgency is always associated with two problems: Nocturia and increased daytime frequency.

 The Urgency Severity scale

 Several screening tools exist to recognize and quantify bladder problems.
 Of those, a group of Korean researchers has suggested the following four-item tool as a simple and practical one.
 It appears below.
 They further suggest incorporating it into a bladder diary.

 This scale travels from a “no urgency” state to mild urgency, moderate (tolerable) urgency, severe (intolerable) urgency, and ultimately urge incontinence.

 |0||no feeling of urgency||I can continue all activities until I reach a toileting facility.|